neuhaus/ricoh-theta-autoit/README.md

 ricoh-theta-autoit
 ==================

-[AutoIt 3.x](https://www.autoitscript.com/site/autoit/) script for batch processing using the [Ricoh Theta for Windows](https://theta360.com/de/support/download/) GUI application
+[AutoIt 3.x](https://www.autoitscript.com/site/autoit/) script for batch processing using the [Ricoh Theta for Windows](https://theta360.com/de/support/download/) GUI application.
+The app can auto-level the panoramic images and add the missing XMP metadata, but it only processes one image at a time by itself.

 After downloading, change the path and the language strings in the script `theta_xmp.au3`, then copy it into the directory with your 360° panoramic images